nyergler/nyergler.github.io/content/posts/2009-09-27-nested-formsets-with-django.md

 Note that inlineformset_factory not only creates the Formset class, but it also create the [ModelForm][7]  for the model (`models.Tenant` in this example).

-The &#8220;host&#8221; formset which contains the nested one — `BuildingFormset` in our example — requires some additional work.
+The "host" formset which contains the nested one — `BuildingFormset` in our example — requires some additional work.
 There are a few cases that need to be handled:

 <ol class="arabic simple">
   <li>